Condoms

 • After ejaculation, hold on to the condom at the base of your penis and withdraw from your partner while your penis is still erect.
 This will keep semen from spilling out of the condom.

-Lubrication makes it easy to slide in and out during sex.
-If there is not enough lubrication, the condom is much more likely to break.
-All subsidised condoms available in Aotearoa New Zealand come pre-lubricated but you may need to use extra, particularly for anal sex or if you have had problems with irritation or condoms breaking in the past.
+All subsidised condoms available in Aotearoa New Zealand are pre-lubricated but you may need to use extra, particularly for anal sex or if you have had problems with irritation or condoms breaking in the past.

-• Do use a water-based or silicone-based lubricant (eg, KY Jelly, Wet Stuff, Sylk or Durex Perfect Glide).
+• Do use a water-based or silicone-based lubricant (eg, KY Jelly®, Wet Stuff®, Sylk® or Durex Perfect Glide®).

-• Do not use any lubricant with oil in it, such as petroleum jelly (eg, Vaseline), grease, hand lotion or baby oil (read the label if you're not sure what's in it).
+• Do not use any lubricant with oil in it, such as petroleum jelly (eg, Vaseline®), grease, hand lotion or baby oil.
+Read the label if you're not sure what's in it.
 Oil (or petroleum) can weaken the condom and cause it to break.

-If your main concern is pregnancy go to a Sexual Wellbeing Aotearoa clinic, your doctor or a pharmacy for emergency contraception within 72 hours.
-If you are worried about STIs talk to a healthcare provider.
+If your condom breaks and your main concern is pregnancy go to a Sexual Wellbeing Aotearoa clinic, your healthcare provider or a pharmacy for emergency contraception within 72 hours.

 If you think your condom has broken before ejaculation (coming), stop and put on a new condom.